 Annuals, Evergreen, Perennials, Shrubs

 This group of plants is grown chiefly for tubular, tightly clustered flowers or, in the case of Justicia brandegeeana, for showy spikes of bracts.
 Blossoms of all species attract hummingbirds.
-Leaves are paired, opposite each other on the stems.Justicia brandegeana
+Leaves are paired, opposite each other on the stems.Justicia brandegeeana

+Evergreen.
 Mexican native.
-Grows 3 to 4 ft. high and wide.
+Grows to 3–4 ft. high and wide.
 Apple green, oval to elliptic leaves ...

 The most treelike species, to 15 ft. tall and wide.
 Very large (15-in.) flowers are a peachy apricot c...